pmean/classes/general/general-grading-rubric.md

     -   Almost all/almost none
     -   Substantial improvement/roughly comparable
 -   Depends on context
-    -   No penalty for subjective judgements
+    -   No penalty for subjective judgments

 :::notes
 For anything more complicated than a simple listing of the data, you should provide an interpretation.
 If you report an average age of 70.2 and a range of 65 to 85, it would be reasonable to use the word "elderly" in your description.
 A proportion of 0.45 could be described as "less than half" and a proportion of 0.89 as "almost all".
 A difference between two groups might include evaluative words like "substantial improvement" or "roughly comparable".
 Characterize a confidence interval as either wide or narrow and note whether it includes the null value.
 State the practical implications if you accept the null hypothesis.